-Author has written 30 stories for Mummy, Space Cases, Harry Potter, Supernatural, Leverage, Alien Nation, Dead Zone, Bones, Avatar, Warehouse 13, Race to Witch Mountain, X-Men: The Movie, Criminal Minds, Grimm, Criminal Minds: Suspect Behavior, and Avengers.
+Author has written 35 stories for Mummy, Space Cases, Harry Potter, Supernatural, Leverage, Alien Nation, Dead Zone, Bones, Avatar, Warehouse 13, Race to Witch Mountain, X-Men: The Movie, Criminal Minds, Grimm, Criminal Minds: Suspect Behavior, Avengers, and Fast and the Furious.

 Female, late 20s, major sci-fi fan although I've been known to get into other genres on occasion.
 My current stories in progress are:

 Long (30 chapters, or at least they will be)--